It doesn’t matter whether you’re old or young; we all want a pin-up six pack.

 So far we’ve spent a lot of this guide telling you the do’s and don’ts of a solid fat burning diet.
 The next tip is slightly different and involves something that few people would expect – nitric oxide.

-It has been found that this compound can facilitate fat burning terrifically.
+It has been found that this compound can facilitate fat burning and muscle building terrifically.
 It will increase the amount of blood that flows around your muscles, boosting your metabolism in the process.
 If you can take it before bed, you will immediately allow your body to burn more fat while you snooze.

 Suffice to say, this is taken in its non-gas state.
 There are plenty of supplements out there now which contain it, and make life easier for everyone.